telerik/teststudio-docs/docs/prerequisites/configure-your-browser/edge-chromium.md

 # Configuring Microsoft Edge for Test Studio Automation

-To configure Microsoft Edge (based on Chromium) for web automation with Test Studio, there are certain settings required.
-Complete the following steps to adjust the browser for test recording and execution.
+This document describes the steps to configure Microsoft Edge (Chromium-based) for test recording and execution.

-## 1. Install Progress Extensions
+## 1. Install the Progress Extensions

 Install the latest Edge extension from the Chrome Web Store - <a href="https://chrome.google.com/webstore/detail/progress-test-studio-exte/gegcllkonmciadpdldechnepmjildoan" target="_blank">**Progress Test Studio Extension**</a>.

-> **Note!** Currently Edge Chromium supports installing extensions from the Chrome store and this will be used until Test Studio extension is published in the official Edge store.</br>
+> **Note!** Currently, Edge Chromium supports installing extensions from the Chrome store and this will be used until a Test Studio extension is published in the official Edge store.</br>
 > If you face any troubles when installing or enabling the extensions please expand the <a href="#Extension_Install">Extension Install Procedure</a> section below.

 ## 2. Browser Calibration

-To ensure flawless and consistent automation process there are some settings to apply to the browser.
-We call this browser calibration and have implemented a feature to <a href="/features/project-settings/browsers" target="_blank">**automatically calibrate the browser**</a> out of the box and no manual interaction is required.<br><br>
+To ensure a flawless and consistent automation process, there are a few browser settings that we need to apply.
+We call this **browser calibration** and have implemented a feature to <a href="/features/project-settings/browsers" target="_blank">**automatically calibrate the browser**</a> out of the box.
+No manual interaction is required.<br><br>

-> If you need to double check manually, if all settings are correct, expand the <a href="#Manual_Configuration">Manual Configuration</a> section below.<br><br>
+> If you need to check manually if all settings are correct, expand the <a href="#Manual_Configuration">Manual Configuration</a> section below.<br><br>

 <p><hr></p>
 <p></p>